dweatherstone/pyqt-chess/README.md

   - ~~When allowing castling move, check that none of the squares in between will be in check~~
 - Use the GameStatus.king_positions dictionary for checking for in check/checkmate
 - Think about moving some logic to the Rules.py file.
 This will be things like Castling/En Passant logic
+- Use try/except with a `BreakLoop` exception class where required.
+For example, when finding the king position.